Patient record requests

 Family Violence Information Sharing Scheme (FVISS) and Child Information Sharing Scheme (CISS)

-If you are an Information Sharing Entity, or a Risk Assessment Entity, a request for information under this legislation can be made using the Women’s Family Violence and Child Information Sharing Request Form.
+If you are an Information Sharing Entity or a Risk Assessment Entity, you can request information using the Women's Family Violence and Child Information Sharing Request Form (PDF, 202 KB).

 Freedom of Information requests